-These publications are printed for distribution to the broader community.
-We work to make scientific articles accessible to people with aphasia, their caregivers, undergraduates, and all other interested readers.
+We publish digitally (Twitter and Facebook) and in print for personal distribution to our local community.
+Each year, we work to make scientific articles accessible to people with aphasia, their caregivers, undergraduates, and all other interested readers.

 It is our hope to help bridge the divide between research findings and the broader public.